 If you are receiving death threats or believe yourself or your children to be in immediate physical danger, please dial 911 immediately.
-While we will be happy to help you or law enforcement officials trace messages you've received online, we cannot be there physically to protect you and we cannot guarantee an immediate response to your request for help.

 You must clearly tell the harasser to stop